 e is the base of the Natural Logarithms (invented by John Napier).

-e is found in many interesting areas, so it is worth learning about.
+e is found in many interesting areas, so is worth learning about.

-There are many ways of calculating the value of e, but none of them ever give a totally exact answer, because e is irrational (not the ratio of two integers).
+There are many ways of calculating the value of e, but none of them ever give a totally exact answer, because e is irrational and its digits go on forever without repeating.

 For example, the value of (1 + 1/n)n approaches e as n gets bigger and bigger: